achirala/OIPs/OIPS/oip-draft-credit/oip-draft-credit.md

 interoperable implementations.-->

 The current OIP proposes a set of contracts to enable the crediting feature by economy admins.
-The following contracts taking part in the proposed workflow already exists in the openst-contracts and stay unchanged with regards to the interfaces and implementations:
+The following contracts participating in the proposed workflow already exist in openst-contracts and remain unchanged with regards to the interfaces and implementations:

 - TokenHolder
 - TokenRules
 - UtilityBrandedToken

-The following contracts and a rule contract template gets introduced:
+The following contracts and a rule contract template get introduced:

 - CreditBudgetHolder
 - Credit